 Dr. Massey is Associate Professor and Director of the Policy Division in the Department of Child and Family Studies at the University of South Florida, College of Behavioral and Community Sciences.
 He specializes in the organization, implementation, and evaluation of mental health services for adolescents in schools and the community.
 He has expertise in quantitative and qualitative methodology and has conducted research and evaluation projects on the delivery of mental and behavioral health services in K-12, the sustainability of mental health services, and adolescent engagement in effective services.
 He is the author of Evaluation Human Research Development Programs: A Practical Guide for Public Agencies and numerous publications and book chapters devoted to evaluation in the applied sector.

-Ms. Burton is Visiting Assistant in Research in the Department of Child and Family Studies at the University of South Florida, College of Behavioral and Community Sciences.
-She is a PhD candidate in the Department of Community and Family Health in the College of Public Health.
+Dr. Burton is a Research Assistant Professor in the Department of Child and Family Studies at the University of South Florida, College of Behavioral and Community Sciences.
+She earned her PhD from the Department of Community and Family Health in the College of Public Health.
 She has served in a range of positions from practitioner to Clinical Director and Executive Director for both private non-profit and public sector entities.
 She has provided specialized curricula to drug abuse and mental health practitioners and administrators on multiple occasions at four state-level schools of addiction studies.
-Ms. Burton has participated in the implementation of evidence-based practices for adolescents through federal level grant-funded mechanisms.
+Dr. Burton has participated in the implementation of evidence-based practices for adolescents through federal level grant-funded mechanisms.